tocology/react_redux/README.md

 ### Preparation

+**Getting YouTube API key**

 In this project, we need to get YouTube Video data by [Google API](https://console.developers.google.com).

 When you enter into API Manager, you can easily find **YouTube Data API**.
 At this place, you have to subscribe API key with Browser key.

-And then write down the key at config.js
+And then write down the key at 'config/config.js'

 ## Reference